Design, Nottingham Trent University

 'Women in the Kitchen: The Performativity of Modern Living', presented virtually at the International SPACE conference 'Gender, Space and Architecture', June 2021.

-Visual culture and fashion theory, history of.
+Fashion theory, history of.